smarabbit/jscapel/doc/Usage.md

 	The source code is located at /artifact/browserstub/dll

-3. load the DECAF plugin browserstub to get the JavaScript trace and binary trace.
+3.load the DECAF plugin browserstub to get the JavaScript trace and binary trace.

   * compile the decaf plugin
  ```